learn-co-students/module-3-code-challenge-round-1-houston-web-051319-object-oriented-image-likr-1562336968/README.md

 #### 2: Use the `Image` class to **render** a new image and append it **to the DOM**

-Use the data from the API response to change what's currently on the page (take a look at the already provided `index.html`).
-You will need to add/update:
+Use the data from the API response to update the page.
+Look in the `index.html` to see where to place the rendered image.

-- the image url
+> If you cannot figure out how to use the `Image` class, you can add the image data manually so that you can attempt the next deliverable
+>
+> You will need to add:
+>
+> * The image
-- the image name
+> * A header with the image's name